ssjatmhmy/agares/UserGuide.md

 ## API for writting an analysis file:
 The API ask_agares() is the only indispensable API for an analysis file.
 Before using it, you should import it from agares.engine.ag.
 There are some demos in the 'analysis' folder that might be helpful.

-If you want to use the comment data from the SnowBall website, agares has a loader class for you.
+If you want to use the comment data from the Snowball website, agares has a loader class for you.
 Here is an example showing how to use it:

-        from agares.datasource.SnowBallCmtLoader import SnowBallCmtLoader
+        from agares.datasource.SnowballCmtLoader import SnowballCmtLoader
-        SBLoader = SnowBallCmtLoader()
+        SBLoader = SnowballCmtLoader()
         df_cmt = SBLoader.load('2016-02-14')
         print(df_cmt)

-Make sure you have download the SnowBall cmt data before you load the data.
-If you have not download the data yet, use the script /agares/datasource/SnowBallCmtCrawler.py to do so.
+Make sure you have download the Snowball cmt data before you load the data.
+If you have not download the data yet, use the script /agares/datasource/snowball\_cmt\_crawler.py to do so.